Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 };
 ```

-> Tip: Keyboard shortcut `Ctrl` + `Alt` + `F` cleans up indentation and formatting for you.
+> Tip: Keyboard shortcut `Ctrl` + `Alt` + `F` cleans up the JavaScript indentation and formatting for you.
 Try using it after you paste in code throughout these lessons.

 * **f.** Expose a `photoItems` property at the `PhotoViewModel` that returns the `ObservableArray` containing the images:
 ```